spranesh/cashman/Readme.txt

 License : GPL

 Dependencies : A good haskell compiler.
 I have tested this with the Glasgow Haskell Compiler (GHC) on a GNU/Linux Machine (Ubuntu).
-It will work on windows with some minor changes (next version).
+It should also work on Windows, using ghc

 Brief Installation Steps
 ========================